telerik/blazor-docs/_contentTemplates/common/general-info.md

 * The **Extensions** tab in Visual Studio Code - search for **Telerik UI for Blazor Template Wizard**, select the extension, and then click **Install**.
 #end

+#vs-code-nuget-note
+>note For best results, the Telerik Extension for Visual Studio Code is designed to get and apply the latest version of Telerik UI for Blazor available with your license.
+Therefore, you must ensure that your system has access to the same version of the UI components - you can achieve this with the [Telerik NuGet feed](../../installation/nuget).
+#end

 #valuebind-vs-databind-link
 For details on Value Binding and Data Binding, and the differences between them, see the [Value Binding vs Data Binding]({%slug get-started-value-vs-data-binding%}) article.